Gerald “Willie” Underwood

 A graveside service will be held at 3 p.m.
-Friday, August 21, 2020, at Swedona Lutheran Cemetery, Swedona, Ill.
-Visitation will be from 12:30-2:30 p.m. on Friday, August 21, 2020, at Esterdahl Mortuary & Crematory, Ltd., Orion.
+Friday, Aug.
+21, 2020, at Swedona Lutheran Cemetery, Swedona.
+Visitation will be from 12:30-2:30 p.m. on Friday, Aug.
+21, 2020, at Esterdahl Mortuary & Crematory Ltd., Orion.
 In accordance with restrictions, attendees are expected to wear a face mask and observe social distancing.
 Military honors will be conducted.
-The service will be livestreamed and can be found at esterdahl.com.
+The service will be live-streamed and can be found at esterdahl.com.
 Memorials may be made to his family for a fund to be established.

-Gerald was born on October 5, 1945, in Moline, the son of Harold and Kathryn (Seabloom) Underwood.
+Gerald was born on Oct.
+5, 1945, in Moline, the son of Harold and Kathryn (Seabloom) Underwood.
 He married Nancy Copeland in May 1969 in Altona, Ill.
 Gerald was an Army veteran.
 He was a part of Orion United Methodist Church.
-Gerald was a spot welder for McLaughlin Body Company, Moline for 40 years.
+Gerald was a spot welder for McLaughlin Body Company, Moline, for 40 years.

-He was preceded in death by his parents; brothers, Kenny “Butch” Underwood, Roger D. Underwood.
+He was preceded in death by his parents; brothers, Kenny “Butch” Underwood and Roger D. Underwood.

 Memories may be shared online by visiting esterdahl.com.